 If that’s the case, you will have to ‘give notice’ and tell your bank or building society that you want to take out your money.

-If the money is in a fixed-rate savings account, you may not be able to cash it in before the term is up, or if you can, you may lose a substantial amount of interest.
+If the money is in a fixed-rate savings account, you might not be able to cash it in before the term is up, or if you can, you might lose a substantial amount of interest.

 How to divide investment property

 An investment property – such as a buy-to-let property or a holiday home – owned in your name or your partner’s name alone belongs to that person, unless the other can show you’ve made contributions towards it.

 If you or your ex-partner own an investment property jointly, you will need to get it valued to work out whether you want to sell it or to continue owning it or renting it out.